Bluffing Your Way to the Top

 Sounds a bit bleak for the HONEST-DAY’S-WORK folks, doesn’t it?
 Don’t give up.
 And for goodness’ sake, don’t feel that you have to become one of them to succeed.

 As time goes on, you’ll be able to look back on a life distinguished by integrity and self-respect.
 Meanwhile, these counterfeit superstars will start believing their own press, and they’ll get sloppy.
 Or they’ll go over the edge due to the pressure of their own duplicity.
 Or — ultimately — if they’re not caught, they’ll meet their match when they run into someone else who beats them at their own game.
+Bluffing never pays.
 GOTCHA!

 Additional Reading: